Rules update 2021

 Urizen represents a pinnacle of enlightenment in the Empire, a land where reason, excellence and study are universally admired.
 We used a number of Greek terms like arete to emphasise the underlying Classical inspiration, and combined that with imagery and ideas from games like Ars Magica and High Elves from several different fantasy settings.
 We tried to steer players away from Asian and East Asian influences by being explicit that Urizen was not a land of martial artists.

 Over time it became clear that this guidance was too ambiguous.
-Many people - players and crew alike - assumed that Asian costumes and cultural inspirations were a good fit for Urizen.
+Many people - players and crew alike - assumed that Asian cultural inspirations were a good fit for Urizen and that a clearly Asian costume was ideal.
 I want to stress that there is no criticism from us of any players over this.
 The mistake here is very much ours, for not realizing ahead of time where players might take this and thus failing to be explicit that we wanted people to avoid that.

 This update is about returning Urizen to its original inspiration.
 The new pages on archetypes aim to do that, partly by emphasizing some of the inspirational figures in Urizen's history - their equivalent of Socrates, Pythagoras, Plato and Aristotle.
 Urizen contains some of the greatest minds and greatest magicians the Empire has ever known - and we wanted the background material we provided to reinforce that fact.
 The existing material for the Urizen archetypes was very superficial so we have created ten new pages, presenting each archetype in much greater depth and detail.
 The aim is to provide more background, more roleplaying hooks, and more in-character goals for people playing them.